shahyan3/rps_server/README.md

-Web Api Server for the Ecology Department of [REDACTED] to digitize their environment impact and assessment process existing on excel.
+Web Api Server

+Project: the Ecology Department of [REDACTED] to digitize their environment impact and assessment process existing on excel.

 - Server exposes endpoints for client-side (React) application to consume.